-ALL RSG visits should be recorded on CPOMS with class teacher and year group learning mentor alerted.
+ALL RSG visits should be recorded on our behaviour log with class teacher and year group learning mentor alerted.
 For extreme behaviour please also alert SLT

-Matters of a more extreme nature: Will result in an extended time in RSG but the above process should still be worked through.
+Matters of a more extreme nature: Will result in an extended time out but the above process should still be worked through.

-If it becomes necessary to restrain a child a written record of the incident should be made and reported via CPOMS and a member of SLT alerted.
+If it becomes necessary to restrain a child a written record of the incident should be made and reported and a member of SLT alerted.